ADD CONDITION

 Warnings and Precautions

-Patients experiencing a severe sore throat that persists for more than two days, or is accompanied by headache, rash, swelling, nausea, or vomiting, should consult a healthcare professional promptly, as these symptoms may indicate a serious underlying condition.
+Patients experiencing a severe sore throat that persists for more than two days, or is accompanied by headache, rash, swelling, nausea, or vomiting, should seek medical attention promptly, as these symptoms may indicate a serious underlying condition.

 Side Effects

 Patients may experience a range of adverse reactions associated with the use of this medication.
-Serious adverse reactions include severe sore throat, which, if it persists for more than 2 days or is accompanied by symptoms such as headache, rash, swelling, nausea, or vomiting, warrants prompt consultation with a healthcare provider, as these may indicate a serious condition.
+Serious adverse reactions include severe sore throat, which, if it persists for more than 2 days or is accompanied by symptoms such as headache, rash, swelling, nausea, or vomiting, warrants prompt consultation with a healthcare professional.
+These symptoms may indicate a serious underlying condition.

 Drug Interactions